 What is SEO?

-Before we deep dive into the benefits of Search Engine Optimization, let’s understand what it is.
+Before we deep dive into the benefits of SEO, let’s understand what it is.

 How does SEO Work?